MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 Items are "replaced" or "overwritten" if you can no longer access the original item.

-For example, if you import a variable that has the same name as a a variable in the session, the original variable is replaced and is no longer accessible.
+For example, if you import a variable that has the same name as a variable in the session, the original variable is replaced and is no longer accessible.
 You cannot qualify a variable with a module name.